Grafton, New South Wales: Climate

 Grafton has a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal) with significantly more rainfall in summer than in winter.
 Rainfall is lower than in stations directly on the coast, but monthly rain totals can often surpass 300 mm.
 The wettest month since records began was March 1974 when Cyclone Zoe produced a monthly total of 549.0 mm, whilst during periods of anticyclonic control and strong westerly winds monthly rainfall can be very low; for instance in August 2017 only 0.2 mm fell.
 Grafton gets around 115.2 clear days on an annual basis.

 Grafton like many NSW regional centres, is affected by heatwaves in the summer months.
-On 12 February 2017 Grafton recorded a maximum temperature of 46.3 ºC (115.3 ºF), the city's highest recorded temperature since records began in 1966.
+On 12 February 2017 Grafton recorded a maximum temperature of 46.3 °C (115.3 °F), the city's highest recorded temperature since records began in 1966.
+Winter has a relatively high diurnal range.

 Culture

 Grafton is known and promoted as the Jacaranda City, in reference to its tree-lined streets and to the annual Jacaranda Festival.
 Inaugurated in 1935, Jacaranda is held each October/November.
 A half-day public holiday is observed locally on the first Thursday of November, the Festival's major focal day.
 During the 1963 festival, inventor John W. Dickenson demonstrated on the Clarence River the first hang glider that was controlled by weight shifts of the pilot from a swinging control frame – the birth of modern hang gliding.

 A half-day public holiday is also observed for the Grafton Cup horse race, held each year on the second Thursday in July.
 It is the high point of the city's annual Racing Carnival—Australia's largest and richest non-metropolitan Carnival—which takes place over a fortnight in that month.

 Grafton is the birthplace of several renowned country music players.
 Local artist Troy Cassar-Daley received four Golden Guitar awards at the 2006 Tamworth Country Music Awards—the largest and most prestigious country music awards in Australia.
 At the same event Samantha McClymont, the 2005/2006 Grafton Jacaranda Queen and sister of Brooke McClymont, also received an award for her country music talent.

 A vision of Grafton with its numerous brilliantly-flowered trees in bloom is immortalised in Australian popular music in Cold Chisel's song Flame Trees, written by band member Don Walker, who had lived in Grafton during his formative years.